My work in Shakespeare Studies is organised through three methodologies:

 A question arises about what influence the word choices of translators may have had on its readers.
 The Schlegel-Tieck was translated by five people: August W. Schlegel, Caroline Schlegel, Ludwig Tieck, Dorothea Tieck and Wolf Graf von Baudissin.
 Only August Schlegel and Ludwig Tieck were credited for the translation when it was first published.
 Von Baudissin and Dorothea Tieck were credited many years later.
 Caroline Schlegel has not yet received credit.
 Evidence for her working partnership with August Schlegel on the Shakespeare is given by Roger Paulin.

 In my research, I have found that Dorothea Tieck’s translation choices change some of Shakespeare’s lines in the direction of the interpretation that Marx, Freud and also Bertolt Brecht read Timon von Athens, Macbeth and Coriolanus, respectively.
 This suggests that Tieck’s translation needs to be taken into account when studying the intertextual transmission of influence.
 My paper about Dorothea Tieck’s role this influence has been published in Borrowers and Lenders, Spring 2018.
+My paper showing evidence that Caroline Schlegel worked on the translation has been published as, “Translating Orchids: Rhizomes in German Shakespeare Translation,” in The Shakespearean International Yearbook, 2022.

 Upon the occasion of the twin quartercentenary of Shakespeare’s and Cervantes’ death, I began to look at the significance of the presence of Miguel Cervantes’ texts in the Tieck’s translation docket.
 Ludwig Tieck translated Don Quixote and Dorothea translated Persiles y Sigismunda, Cervantes’ last novel.
 Karl Marx and Sigmund Freud also quoted from and alluded to Miguel cervantes’ texs many times in thei writings.
 In some cases, Shakespearean and Cervantian allusions co-intensify each other in the modern theorists’ texts.
 My research led me to claim the existence of a world literary nexus in the translations of Shakespeare and Cervantes by the Tieck’s.
 They sit in between the two early modern writers – Shakespeare and Cervantes – and their intertextual presence in the two modern theorists – Marx and Freud.
 The significance of this is that Shakespeare wrote in the country that rose to a position of dominance during the C16 partly by defeating the empire that Cervantes wrote for, which had been one of the core empires at the beginning of the long sixteenth century.
 Taken together, as the Tiecks did, the texts of these two early modern writers – English and Spanish – depict a near symmetrical chiasmatic pattern of ascent and descent in world dominance.
 As such, studying them together, especially in light of their significance in an intertextual relationship with Marx and Freud, can yield a lot of critical information about the world capitalist system, its history and contradictions.
 My paper on the world literary nexus in Tieck’s translations of Shakespeare and Cervantes can be heard here (PM session): https://lecturecapture.warwick.ac.uk/ess/portal/section/2e269cbb-5fbd-4d04-80c4-b947c63a2448